syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/drop-down-button/how-to/customize-icon-and-width.md

 ---
 layout: post
-title: Welcome to Syncfusion Essential ##Platform_Name##
+title: Customize Icon And Width in ##Platform_Name## Drop Down Button Component
-description: Learn here all about Customize Icon And Width of Syncfusion Essential ##Platform_Name## widgets based on HTML5 and jQuery.
+description: Learn here all about Customize Icon And Width in Syncfusion ##Platform_Name## Drop Down Button component and more.
 platform: ej2-asp-core-mvc
 control: Customize Icon And Width
 publishingplatform: ##Platform_Name##